 Mediation is a good way of reaching agreement on financial issues when there is a divorce.
 To make agreements binding, there still needs to be a Court Order approved by a Judge.
 After a financial family mediation has concluded our mediators can then prepare the financial order if instructed by both clients as a solicitor to act on a neutral basis.

-Ian Walker and David Howell-Richardson both represent clients in divorce finance cases acting as solicitors.
+Ian Walker represents clients in divorce finance cases acting as solicitors.
 This means that when acting as neutral mediators we can provide up to date legal information on a neutral basis.
 We are well placed to ensure that clients have addressed all the matters they need to and decisions are robust.

-Ian Walker and David Howell-Richardson have both been members of the Law Society Children Panel since the 1990’s.
+Ian Walker has been members of the Law Society Children Panel since 1992.
 This means lots of experience at representing parents in court in complex cases.
 We know from our vast experience that whilst mediation is not always easy, and requires hard work to achieve real change, that family mediation often offers a better alternative to fighting things out in Court.

 The voice of children is always important.
 Sometimes it is helpful or necessary for children’s voices to be heard in mediation to help their parents to make decisions.
 When this is the case we are assisted by our Children Consultant; Julie Cornwell, who is an independent social worker with many years experience working for CAFCASS as a Children’s Guardian and Court Reporter.

 It is now a Legal requirement that a person who wishes to apply to the Court about a family matter must (unless a limited exemption applies) meet with an approved Mediator to consider Mediation first.
 The other party will also be expected to meet with the mediator for family issues.
 Failure to do so could lead to a costs order being made against them.
 The preliminary Mediation Information and Assessment Meeting (called a MIAM) is compulsory.
 In most cases it is expected that mediation will follow.